sodabubblewine/sodabubblewine.github.io/README.md

 *"Introduction to Philosophy: Classical and Contemporary Readings, 4th edition" edited by Perry, Bratman, Fischer

-that may come up in what is building up to be a larger piece of the reading puzzle I have to solve in order to do all that I must before I die.
+that may come up in what may be a larger piece of the reading puzzle I have to solve in order to do all that I must before I die.
-As much as I recommend people go directly to primary texts, there is no good way to get started on the whole of a thing than by reading how someone else did it.
+As much as I recommend people go directly to primary texts, there is no good way to get started on the whole of a thing than by reading how someone else did it: there are some writers who can explain what they did as if it was done by an other and they are to be cherished.
 We're all human, in the end, and that alone binds us into the most startling of enterprises.

 ### 2025 0415 1557